-It was a rocky road to climb in many ways for Steve and Gini.
-No matter what Stevedore Steve did, Gini was always by his side.
+It was a rocky road to climb, in many ways, for Steve and Gini Foote, but no matter what The Stevedore did, Gini was always by his side.
 She is his constant companion and confidant.
-She is his cheerleader and critic and treats him like a god.
+She is his greatest cheerleader and critic and treats him like a god.
 He, in turn, treats her as a goddess.

 It is this love and devotion that has always existed between them that has shaped the course of their lives, and that includes the career of Stevedore Steve.
-Stevedore Steve has always been an enterprise between them that has existed since first they met.
-Many a time, while sitting around the kitchen table at 46 Garden Street, it was Gini who urged him to play a certain song for me.
+Stevedore Steve has always been a mutual enterprise between them that has existed since first they met.
+Many a time, while sitting around the kitchen table at 46 Garden Street, it was Gini who urged him to play a certain song for us.
 Steve would get a little embarrassed and say something like: "Well, they don't really want to hear that dear," but we (whoever we were on that particular visit) would insist.
 Steve would rise from his chair and play with the ghetto-blaster, trying to find the place on the tape that he recorded this particular song.
+"Just bear with me, I'll find it somewhere's on this here thing."

-He would write down the words and figure out a melody, working studiously, always trying to get that 'catch', that effect, that hook that would grab the listener.
-Many of his songs sound similar, have that Merle Travis or Chet Atkins rhythm, similar beat, and of course, his deep as the ocean voice that many compare to that of Johnny Cash.
-These simple melodies would then be recorded without the polish, just so that he has a reference, a record of the song in case he felt the need to use it at a future time.
-He would feel the response from his subjects, such as I, or Taylor, or anyone else that had the great fortune to sit and listen, and perhaps, just perhaps, a certain song would make it.
+He would write down the words and figure out a melody, working studiously, always trying to get that 'catch', that effect, that fisherman's hook that would grab the listener and reel them in.
+Many of his newer songs sound very similar, have that Merle Travis or Chet Atkins picking rhythm, a similar beat, and of course, his deep as the ocean voice that many compare to that of Johnny Cash.
+These simple melodies would then be recorded without the polish, just so that he had a reference, a record of the song in case he later forgot it.
+He would feel the response from subjects such as I, or Gerry Taylor, or anyone else that had the great fortune to sit and listen in that quaint basement kitchen, and perhaps, just perhaps, a certain song would make it.
 It might make a concert set list, or it might make it on to one of his recordings.
-That is when he would polish it up, get an interesting vocal arrangement, change a note or two, a chord or two, add a lick to spruce it up.
+That is when he would polish it up, get an interesting vocal arrangement, change a note or two, a chord or two, and add a lick to spruce it up.

-Others have not been so lucky.
-Trying to record a song about a tragedy can be trouble.
+Many have not been so lucky.
+Trying to record a song about a recent tragedy can bring on a whole lot of trouble.
 Accusations of trying to cash in on the grief of others has lead to confrontations in the media if one is too quick off the mark.
 Stompin' Tom received plenty of pointed knives for having recorded his song about the Martin Hartwell incident in the Northwest Territories in the 1970s.
-Only weeks after the grizzly discovery of Hartwell's fate, Connors released a single that proved very controversial.
+Only weeks after the discovery of Hartwell's fate, Connors released a single that proved very controversial in that respect.
 He rode out the storm of criticism and left us with an excellent song to remind us of this incident.
 Not unlike the time he wrote a song about a labour conflict in Northern Ontario - The Reesor Crossing Tragedy - which saw a gunfight between striking mill workers and freelance farmers.
-When Connors tried to play the song in Kapuskasing, the site of the pulp mill strike, even after 3 years, he was almost rode out of town on a rail.
+When Connors tried to play the song in nearby Kapuskasing, the site of the pulp mill strike, even after 3 years, he was almost run out of town on a rail.

 Wiz Bryant of Penticton, British Columbia, wrote and recorded a song about a train derailment near Hinton, Alberta, only to receive national exposure castigating him as a tasteless exploiter.
 Knowing Bryant I can assure you that this was not his intention.
 Nevertheless, he was knocked for having recorded the song too soon.